The Best BBQ and Wine Pairings

 Where barbecued meats and sauces are concerned, red wine pairings rule.
 However, wine matches for lighter foods from the barbie include all possible variations of whites and rosés.
 Here’s your premier guide to pairing the best wines for a barbecue and serving them, too!

-How to Select BBQ Wines
+How to Select the Best BBQ Wines

 Just about everything is possible on the backyard grill.
-(By the way, don’t miss these tips on everything from grilled steak to grilled potato salad to how not to burn wooden skewers.)
+(By the way, don’t miss these Summer grilling tips on everything from grilled steak to grilled potato salad to how not to burn wooden skewers.)
 So, what wines do you drink at a barbecue?
 Other than the food to be grilled or smoked, the two main factors to consider are: 1) quantity of and length of exposure to heat and 2) sauces, if any.

 Pairing Barbecue Wines Based on Grilling Versus Smoking